 “They give a lot of food to people.
 I really like that.”

-Denver currently has no Hindu temple – about thirty-five percent of the attendants at the free Sunday feasts are East Indians.
+Denver currently has no Hindu temple, so about thirty-five percent of the attendees at the free Sunday feasts are East Indians who were raised Hindu.

 “In India you can’t really dance in a temple,” says Kannan.
 “Here it’s different — you can dance.”

-In ‘old school’ Krishna Consciousness there are essentially three types of people — ‘devotees’ who have dedicated their lives to serving Krishna, ‘fringies’ who often live near temples and believe in the religion but have trouble adhering to the rules, and ‘Karmis,’ most folks, lost souls building up a karmic debt as the sum of their actions.
+In ‘old school’ Krishna Consciousness there are essentially three types of people: ‘devotees’ who have dedicated their lives to serving Krishna; ‘fringies’ who often live near temples and believe in the religion but have trouble adhering to the rules; and ‘Karmis,’ most folks, who are viewed as lost souls building up a karmic debt as the sum of their actions.

-ISKON devotees are taught to only associate with ‘karmis’ in order to teach them about Krishna Consciousness — proselytizing is viewed as major way to get in good with Krishna.
+ISKON devotees are taught to only associate with ‘karmis’ with the aim of teaching them about Krishna Consciousness — proselytizing is viewed as major way to get in good with Krishna.